Skip to main content

 Choose foods that provide sustained energy without a crash: nuts, fruit, yogurt, or whole grain crackers.
 Avoid sugary snacks that cause energy spikes and dips.
 Drink water consistently throughout the session.
 Moderate caffeine at the start is fine, but avoid it in the second half of afternoon sessions to protect your sleep.

-How do I prevent burnout during a 10 hours and 30 minutes study session?
+What can I batch cook in a single 10 hours and 30 minutes session?

 Related Tools